gchure/phd/src/chapter_07/section_04_delta_F_inference.md

-## Inferring the Free Energy From Fold-Change Measurements
+## Inferring the Free Energy from Fold-Change Measurements

 In this section, we describe the statistical model to infer the free energy $F$ from a set of fold-change measurements.
 We follow the same